100 Notable alumni of

 -

 Mary Louise "Meryl" Streep is an American actress.
 Known for her versatility and adept accent work, she has been described as "the best actress of her generation".
-She has received numerous accolades throughout her career spanning over five decades, including a record 21 Academy Award nominations, winning thrice, and a record 34 Golden Globe Award nominations, winning eight.
+She has received numerous accolades throughout her career spanning over five decades, including three Academy Awards, two British Academy Film Awards, eight Golden Globe Awards, four Emmy Awards, and two Screen Actors Guild Awards, in addition to nominations for seven Grammy Awards and a Tony Award.

 -